Free temporary Australia phone number to receive SMS online (+61)

 To be fair, there are times these win over a temporary number.
 For example:

-If you want one line for a business or a side project over the long run, a paid VoIP plan suits that better than a short rental.
+If you want one number for a business or a side project over the long run, a paid VoIP plan suits that better than a short rental.

 Mobile data while you roam